 ENG 351.
-THE NOVEL
+THE NOVEL 4sh

 Focus and content vary in this course, which examines representative novels from different countries and ages.
 Typical emphases include the American, the British, the picaresque, the political novel and the Bildungsroman.
 This course sometimes carries an emphasis on gender.
-Prerequisite: ENG 110.

 ENG 352.
-DRAMA
+DRAMA 4sh

 In a study of western drama from ancient Greece to the present, representative texts are examined in their historical and cultural contexts.
-Prerequisite: ENG 110.

 ENG 353.
-POETRY
+POETRY 4sh

 This course examines how different types of poems work: their structure and sound, metaphor and image, thought and passion.
 We will study narrative and lyric poems by past and current writers and explore the influence of history and culture in shaping their work.
-Prerequisite: ENG 110.

 ENG 354.
-THE SHORT STORY
+THE SHORT STORY 4 sh

 This study of the short story as a literary form spans from its origins and development by Poe, Chekhov and others to experimental contemporary writers.
 Typically, five or six collections by writers from a variety of cultures are read.
-Prerequisite: ENG 110.

 ENG 355.
-SPECIAL TOPICS IN GENRE STUDIES
+SPECIAL TOPICS IN GENRE STUDIES 4 sh

 This course will offer specialized topics in genre and could include such topics as Laughter and Comedy, The Novel: British Women Writers, or Modern Poetry: British and American.
 May be taken more than once for credit, but may be applied to the English major only once.
-Prerequisite: ENG 110.

 ENG 356.
-NONFICTION
+NONFICTION 4sh

 Courses offered under this heading will usually focus on a specific subgenre of nonfiction, such as travel writing, nature writing, political writing, biography, memoir, new journalism and the personal essay.
-Prerequisite: ENG 110.

 ENG 357.
-THE LONDON THEATRE
+THE LONDON THEATRE 4 sh

 Students see productions of Shakespearean and other classic dramas and experience more modern and contemporary plays - both fringe and mainstream - in this study of drama in the London Theatre.
-Prerequisite: ENG 110.
 Study abroad students only.

 ENG 359.
-AFRICAN-AMERICAN NOVELS
+AFRICAN-AMERICAN NOVELS 4 sl

 This study of novels by such writers as Baldwin, Ellison, Hurston, Walker, Wright and Morrison gives attention to gender, place, alienation and changes in forms of protest.
 This course satisfies the cultural studies requirement for English majors.
 Offered fall of alternating years.
 Satisfies the departmental global/multicultural requirement.
-Prerequisite: ENG 110.